daronphang/programming-resources/networking/communications/TCP-IP-model.md

 ## Privacy

 Data packets sent over TCP/IP are not private and hence, can be intercepted.
-One way of encrpyting data through TCP/IP is using VPN.
+One way of encrypting data through TCP/IP is using VPN.